ansible/awx/docs/receptor_mesh.md

 Instances in control plane must be registered by the installer via `awx-manage` commands like `awx-manage register_queue` or `awx-manage register_instance`.

-Execution-only nodes are automatically discovered when they appear in the receptor mesh.
+Execution-only nodes are automatically discovered after they have been configured and join the receptor mesh.
+Control nodes should see them as a "Known Node".

 Control nodes check the receptor network (reported via `receptorctl status`) when their heartbeat task runs.
 Nodes on the receptor network are compared against the `Instance` model in the database.